chimera-linux/cports/Usage.md

   and a custom `suid` binary.
 This would prevent us from sandboxing properly.
   However, this functionality is not needed, since we guarantee consistency of the sandbox at all times.
 For parallel building of several packages at once, the `-t` flag still exists.
-Instead of using an overlay, it will simply bootstrap a fresh temporary root.
+Instead of using an overlay, it will bootstrap a fresh temporary root.
 Unlike with `xbps-src`, this does not create a performance problem, as everything is much faster.
 * Created packages are automatically signed.
 With `xbps-src` this would be a potential security hazard, but `cbuild` can guarantee no malicious process can get access to your signing keys.
 That means repositories generated with